portasynthinca3/neutron/README.md

 # List of things that are done
 * Booting
 * Loading second stage loader
-* Second stage loader command line
 * Loading kernel
-* Kernel graphics
+* Hi-res 24bpp kernel graphics
 # List of things that are in development right now
 * USB (EHCI) support
 * GUI